Blue Klonopin (Clonazepam) pills scattered from an open prescription bottle on a white background

 Anxiety disorders, bipolar mania, seizures, agitation associated with psychosis, OCD and akathisia.

-Taking Clonazepam can prevent seizures and panic attacks, and their related symptoms diminish.
+Taking Klonopin can prevent seizures and panic attacks, and their related symptoms diminish.

-In the instance of Clonazepam being prescribed to treat an anxiety-related disorder, a short course of treatment is recommended (2 to 4 weeks).
-During treatment, the root causes should be worked through with a therapist or mental health worker.
+In the instance of Klonopin being prescribed to treat an anxiety-related disorder, a short course of treatment is recommended (2 to 4 weeks).
+The root causes should be addressed with a therapist or mental health worker during treatment.

 Klonopin does not resolve any conditions.
 It merely reduces the symptoms of conditions it is prescribed to treat.